Manage Users, Groups, and Roles

 securityScreenWithLocalUser

 An externally authenticated user is not authenticated on Couchbase Server.
-Instead, they are authenticated on a server external to the cluster.
-This means that the user’s password is defined and maintained externally.
+Instead, the user is authenticated on a server outside the cluster.
+The user’s password is defined and maintained by the external system.

-For the detailed steps required to establish external authentication by means of Native LDAP (which is the recommended mechanism), see Configure LDAP.
+To add externally authenticated users, you must complete the required setup.
+For detailed steps to configure external authentication using Native LDAP, which is the recommended method, see Configure LDAP.

 externalUserRadioButton